Summer has come and you are looking to learn how to save money on air conditioning bill?

-You may consider trying to use these appliances less often, like using the dishwasher once with full load instead of twice with half load.
+You may consider trying to use these appliances less often, like using the dishwasher once with full load instead of twice with half a load.

 This way, not only that you save on the AC bill, but you also minimize the electricity consumption in general and lower the electric bill with other appliances.

-And for stuff that are not urgent, you may consider operating appliances at evening when it is cool and you don’t need to turn on the air conditioning system in the first place.
+And for stuff that are not urgent, you may consider operating appliances at the evening when it is cool and you don’t need to turn on the air conditioning system in the first place.

 20 – Turn Off The AC at Night